bbarraclough/fpga-game-of-life/README.md

 # fpga-game-of-life
 FPGA implementation of a simulation for Conway's Game of Life, rendered on a monitor via a VGA cable.
-Reset button implemented to set grid state back to glider in top-left corner.
+Reset button implemented to set grid state to glider pattern in top-left corner.

 ## Demo
 ![Conway's Game of Life Demo](demo.gif)